2. Arrange for someone to drive you home after your appointment.

 Not every clinic has protesters every day.
 Some clinics rarely have protesters while others may be targeted by an anti-choice campaign.
 If you are concerned, ask about this when you call to make an appointment.
 Most offices have systems in place to help minimize interaction with protesters.
 If you do have problems, let our staff know.

 If a protester approaches you: You don't need to talk to them or answer their questions.
-Don't feel obligated to take any of their literature they might try to give you.
+Don't feel obligated to take any of the literature they might try to give you.
 Some people find they feel most comfortable if they look straight ahead, avoid eye contact with protesters, and walk quickly and confidently.
+If you feel intimidated by the presence of protesters, please call our office upon arrival and a staff member will gladly assist you in entering the office.